 First, you need to read the package insert for your chosen fungicide(s) so you’re aware of how long to wait before harvesting your bounty.

-Over the long term, you can reduce your risk of Cercospora spot by practicing a 3-year crop rotation, removing or plowing under all old or dead vegetation both during the growing season and post-harvest, and using more Cercospora spot resistant varieties.
-Trying a few different varieties of beets next season will not only provide a lot more eye-catching color in your beet garden, but allow you to test various beets for their resistance in your local climate.
+Over the long term, you can reduce your risk of Cercospora spot by practicing a three year crop rotation, removing or plowing under all old or dead vegetation both during the growing season and post-harvest, and using more Cercospora spot resistant varieties.
+Trying a few different varieties of beets next season will not only provide a lot more eye-catching color in your beet garden but will allow you to test various beets for their resistance in your local climate.